 Other customers like the service's ability to push policies — such as usage restrictions and password information — all at once.
 Gigi Whiteside, assistive technology specialist for Fulton County (Ga.)
 Schools, uses the Kindle with her special-needs students, many of whom have attention deficit disorder and need help focusing.
 Being able to turn off social media or web access on the devices ensures that students don't get derailed when their attention wanders, she says.

-Shaw also loves Whispercast's ability to manage content on personal devices that have the Kindle app.
+Shaw also loves the Amazon Whispercast's ability to manage content on personal devices that have the Kindle app.
 The feature makes it possible for students and teachers to start a reading project on a school-owned device, then finish it later on their personal tablet or smartphone — without losing their place or any notes they saved in the text.

-What's more, Whispercast allows for the transfer of non-Kindle files (such as Microsoft Word documents and PDFs) to Kindle devices and apps, making it easy for teachers to share syllabi and other documents that might get lost in students' backpacks.
+What's more, the Amazon Whispercast allows for the transfer of non-Kindle files (such as Microsoft Word documents and PDFs) to Kindle devices and apps, making it easy for teachers to share syllabi and other documents that might get lost in students' backpacks.

 Non-educators also see great value in schools having access to Kindle devices and the Whispercast service.
 One benefit is that students always have a book's most current edition, says Rob Enderle, principal analyst for the Enderle Group.